DurgaPeram/AI-Multilingual-Symptom-Checker/README.md

 This project is provided under the MIT License.
 See the `LICENSE` file (if present) or add one to fit your needs.

-## Contact

-If you need help or want me to push this repo to GitHub for you, tell me which authentication method you'd like (HTTPS with a Personal Access Token, or SSH) and I will provide the exact PowerShell commands.

 ## AI-based diagnosis (optional)